Ishikawwwa/YodaCode/EXAMPLE.md

 2. The extension will automatically analyze the file when you save it
 3. Or manually trigger analysis:
    - Open Command Palette (`Ctrl+Shift+P`)
-   - Type "Yoda: Analyze Current File"
+   - Type "YACOR: Analyze Current File"
    - Press Enter

 ## Example Analysis